kmamal/node-sdl/README.md

 - 🔋 Battery status
 - 🧭 Sensors

-Also allows using Canvas2D, WebGL, and WebGPU without a browser:
+Also allows using Canvas2D, WebGL, and WebGPU without a browser, through these libraries:

-* __Canvas2D:__ Available via [@napi-rs/canvas](https://www.npmjs.com/package/@napi-rs/canvas).
+- __Canvas2D:__ [@napi-rs/canvas](https://www.npmjs.com/package/@napi-rs/canvas).
 In my experience, this is the fastest library out of the many available on npm.
-* __WebGL:__ Available via [@kmamal/gl](https://github.com/kmamal/headless-gl#readme).
-This is a fork of [headless-gl](https://github.com/stackgl/headless-gl#readme) that I've modified to render directly on SDL windows.
+- __WebGL:__ [@kmamal/gl](https://github.com/kmamal/headless-gl#readme).
+This is a fork of [headless-gl](https://github.com/stackgl/headless-gl#readme) that I've modified to render directly to SDL windows.
-* __WebGPU:__ Available via [@kmamal/gpu](https://github.com/kmamal/gpu#readme).
-This is a fork of [Google Dawn](https://dawn.googlesource.com/dawn/+/refs/heads/main/src/dawn/node/) that I've modified to render directly on SDL windows.
+- __WebGPU:__ [@kmamal/gpu](https://github.com/kmamal/gpu#readme).
+This is a fork of [Google Dawn](https://dawn.googlesource.com/dawn/+/refs/heads/main/src/dawn/node/) that I've modified to render directly to SDL windows.

 Officially supports Linux (x64, arm64), Mac (x64, arm64), and Windows (x64).
-Should technically work for any system supported by both SDL and Node.js, but I haven't tried.
+Should theoretically work on any system supported by both SDL and Node.js, but I haven't tried any others.
 Prebuilt binaries are available for the supported architectures.

 ## Installation